rustyCar05/turn-on-the-lights/README.md

 Controls are stated in the first level of the game, but when on the title screen, use W and S to go through options and ENTER to select one.

+## Background

+Quick little game made using java.
+Just a project for a school thing and wanted to share it.

 ## ScreenShots

 ![Title Screen](https://raw.githubusercontent.com/rustyCar05/turn-on-the-lights/main/titleScreen.PNG)